HonorHealth Complete Care FAQs

 In-network means we have a contract with your insurance company and have agreed on what the cost is for any service provided to you.

-Out-of-network means we do not have a contract with your insurance company in setting the rates.
-As a result, you may be billed a different rate as determined by your insurance company and benefit plan.
+Out-of-network means we do not have a contract with your insurance company for setting the rates.
+As a result, you may be billed at a different rate as determined by your insurance company and benefit plan.

-For emergency care at HonorHealth Complete Care, state law says that all patients have to be treated regardless of their insurance plan or ability to pay.
+For emergency care at HonorHealth Complete Care, state law says all patients must be treated regardless of their insurance plan or ability to pay.
 This means your insurance company should consider you in-network.
 We will bill you the amount defined by your insurance plan.
 If you have any questions or concerns regarding your bill, please contact us:

 Q: How do I get assistance in understanding my EOB or invoice?